h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ## Exploitation: Method 1
 + Each room is directly referenced using the parameter **cod**, which could be a possible injection point, and check SQL Injection vulnerability.
++ **SQL injection can be really tricky but a lot less so with a proper methodology.**
 + Add single quotation `'` at the end of **cod** parameter.
 It doesn't crash the page or return 500, but the picture of the room disappear anymore.
 + No errors appeared since SQL errors may be suppressed.
 + Try the time-based sqli, and check payload **cod=55 AND (SELECT 1 FROM (SELECT(SLEEP(60)))sqli)**.